nilostolte/nilostolte/README.md

 but it is only portable within the context of Java Core applications.
 The main problem with Swing is the problem of every GUI framework, that is, it pratically forces one to construct GUIs in a certain way.
 The approach is to offer predefined _widgets_ that can be used to build the interface and some internal structuring of the interface.
-The goal is to accelerate GUI construction, but one often start spending considerable time into the idiosincrasies of the framework instead of doing actual real work.
+The goal is to accelerate GUI construction, but one often start spending considerable time into the idiosyncrasies of the framework instead of doing actual real work.
 On the other hand, without predefined _widgets_ or internal structuring, one is obliged to code them oneself, which is often considered as cumbersome or _extra work_.
 The advantage of doing that, though, is that the code is free from that particular framework dependency and it can be often reused in other contexts within the same language (as in